moderndayNeo/calculator/README.md

 First <a href="https://github.com/moderndayNeo/calculator/archive/master.zip
 ">Clone This Repo</a>

-In the command line type the following:
+Then in the command line type the following:

 ```
 $ npm install